atos-datascience/data-analytics-and-science/Day 1/exercise 1 - loan prediction problem/README.md

 - What would be a way to predict loan approval based on these data?
 	- Feature selection, which columns do you think matter? ([let me google that for you](https://towardsdatascience.com/why-how-and-when-to-apply-feature-selection-e9c69adfabf2))
 	- Feature engineering, can you work with the columns present, or do you need to add new ones? ([let me google that for you](https://towardsdatascience.com/understanding-feature-engineering-part-1-continuous-numeric-data-da4e47099a7b))

+# How to submit
+Create a folder with your name e.g. john-doe inside the solutions folder and put your notebooks inside.
+Commit this to your own fork of the data-analytics-and-science repository and create a pull request to the main repository.